 Before you become obligated on the account, you also must receive information about any limits on how much and how often your rate may change.

 Grace period – The grace period is the number of days you have to pay your bill in full without triggering a finance charge.
 For example, the credit card company may say that you have 25 days from the statement date, provided you paid your previous balance in full by the due date.
 The statement date is on the bill.

 The grace period usually applies only to new purchases.
 Most credit cards do not give a grace period for cash advances and balance transfers.
 Instead, interest charges start right away.

-If your card includes a grace period, the issuer must mail your bill at least 14 days before the due date so you’ll have enough time to pay.
+If your card includes a grace period (what is a grace period?), the issuer must mail your bill at least 14 days before the due date so you’ll have enough time to pay.

 Annual fees – Many issuers charge annual membership or participation fees that often range from $20 to $75.

 Transaction fees and other charges – Some issuers charge a fee if you use the card to get a cash advance, make a late payment, or exceed your credit limit.
 Some charge a monthly fee whether or not you use the card.